An introduction to the categorical p-adic Langlands program: Moduli stacks of (ϕ,Γ) -modules: the analytic case

 coincides with the trianguline variety of \cite{MR3623233}. \end{conj} Here scheme-theoretic image should of course be understood as an analogue of the usual notion of scheme-theoretic images in the context of rigid analytic Artin stacks.

-\begin{rem} In fact one expects that the image of $\overline{\mathfrak{X}}_B$ in $\mathfrak{X}_G$ is Zariski-dense: it should be seen as an analogue of the infinite fern of Gouvea--Mazur \cite{MR1486834} (and its generalization by Chenevier \cite{MR3037022} and Nakamura \cite{MR3235551}).
+\begin{rem} Even though Theorem \ref{EHThm propernessofcompactific} might be interpreted as $\overline{\beta}_B$ being very close to being proper, there is one aspect in which it behaves very differently from a proper map: it is expected that the image of $\overline{\mathfrak{X}}_B$ in $\mathfrak{X}_G$ is Zariski-dense (as opposed to the image of a proper map being Zariski-closed, as the direct image of the structure sheaf is coherent) This image should be regarded as an analogue of the infinite fern of Gouvea--Mazur \cite{MR1486834} (and its generalization by Chenevier \cite{MR3037022} and Nakamura \cite{MR3235551}).
 The infinite fern argument implies directly that the image $\overline{\beta}_B(\overline{\mathfrak{X}}_B)$ is dense in the union of all irreducible components of $\mathfrak{X}_G$ that contain a crystalline point in their interior.
 We expect that all components of $\mathfrak{X}_G$ contain a crystalline point in their interior (which in fact would be a consequence of the conjectural description of the connected components of $\mathfrak{X}_G$ as a consequence of Conjecture \ref{EHconjglobalsections}).
-In light of the relation with eigenvarieties the failure of properness can also be seen as consequence of the fact that the construction of eigenvarieties involves Fredhom hypersurfaces of infinite degree over the weight space. \end{rem} \begin{rem} From a purely deformation theoretic viewpoint the expected dimension of the stack $\mathfrak{X}_P$ of equivariant $P$-bundles is $\dim{\rm Res}_{F/\mathbb{Q}_p}P$.
-In fact we expect that $\mathfrak{X}_P$ is equi-dimensional of this dimension and a local complete intersection.
-The $p$-adic situation seems to be rather different to the situation with the spaces of L-parameters \cite[Remark 2.2]{hellmann2020derived}, \cite[Remark 2.3.8]{zhu2020coherent} where the stacks of L-parameters for parabolic subgroups can fail to be equi-dimensional (whereas the stacks of L-parameters for reductive groups are always equi-dimensional and complete intersections).
-In the situation with stacks of L-parameters one is hence forced to work with derived stacks due to this phenomenon.
+In light of the relation with eigenvarieties the failure of properness can also be linked to the fact that the construction of eigenvarieties involves Fredholm hypersurfaces of infinite degree over the weight space.
+As this failure of properness is a failure of properness over the weight space, rather than over the space of Galois representations, the implication is not immediate, but these two phenomena are related. \end{rem} \begin{rem} From a purely deformation-theoretic viewpoint the expected dimension of the stack $\mathfrak{X}_P$ of equivariant $P$-bundles is $\dim{\rm Res}_{F/\mathbf{Q}_p}P$.
+In fact we expect that $\mathfrak{X}_P$ is equidimensional of this dimension and is a local complete intersection.
+The $p$-adic situation seems to be rather different to the situation with the spaces of $L$-parameters \cite[Remark 2.2]{hellmann2020derived}, \cite[Remark 2.3.8]{zhu2020coherent} where the stacks of $L$-parameters for parabolic subgroups can fail to be equidimensional (whereas the stacks of $L$-parameters for reductive groups are always equidimensional and complete intersections).
+In the situation with stacks of $L$-parameters one is hence forced to work with derived stacks due to this phenomenon.
 In the $p$-adic case we expect that the stacks $\mathfrak{X}_P$ (and similarly their compactifications $\overline{\mathfrak{X}}_P$ and $\widetilde{\mathfrak{X}}_P$) do not have any additional non-trivial derived structure.
-In fact for fixed $d$ one can show that $\mathfrak{X}_B$ is equi-dimensional if $[F:\mathbb{Q}_p]$ is large (compared with $d$).
-For the time being we do not have an argument for all $F$, but it seems reasonable to expect equi-dimensionality independent of the degree $[F:\mathbb{Q}_p]$. \end{rem}
+In fact for fixed $d$ one can show that $\mathfrak{X}_B$ is equidimensional if $[F:\mathbf{Q}_p]$ is large (compared with $d$).
+For the time being we do not have an argument for all $F$, but it seems reasonable to expect equidimensionality independent of the degree $[F:\mathbf{Q}_p]$. \end{rem}